Skip to main content

 Capitalism as a mode of production

-At its core, capitalism is a mode of production characterized by private ownership of the means of production—factories, land, machinery, social media, intellectual property, media outlets and logistics and supply chain networks.
+At its core, capitalism is a mode of production characterized by private ownership of the means of production: factories, land, machinery and infrastructure.
+In its contemporary form this ownership extends to assets and platforms that function as means of production in their own right.
+These include intellectual property, media outlets, supply chain networks and the data infrastructures of social media.
 This system relies on exploiting labor power to generate surplus value.
 Grounded in profit maximization and accumulation, capitalism uses the means of production to produce commodities for sale at a profit.
 The extraction of surplus value from workers’ labor allows capitalists to accumulate wealth and expand their control over these means of production.
 This accumulation creates a class-based system in which capitalists, who own the means of production, dominate workers.
 Capitalism’s drive to innovate and increase productivity results in continuous growth and expansion, often at the expense of ecological sustainability and social well-being.
 Productivity gains are reinvested into production rather than promoting leisure or freedom for workers.

 Neoliberalism’s impact on society and the state